Abi-newbie/logical-function/README.md

 # logical-function
-Calculating sums Max Min Average Mode Count if Or  And
+using the data provided to calculate logical functions like; sums
+Max
+Min
+Average
+Mode
+Count
+if
+Or
+And